 And frankly, I don’t think tax reform is the most important item on the agenda for this year and maybe not at all.
 For impact this year and probably for many to come, the institution to watch is the Fed.
 Trump will now have the opportunity to appoint at least 3 new Fed Governors and a chair before the end of the year.
 We at Alhambra have maintained for some time – years – that our problems are primarily monetary.
 If we are right about that, who Trump appoints to the Fed is much more important for our economy and markets than any tax reform that might emerge from Congress over the next couple of years.
 Again, it isn’t that tax and regulatory reform – especially the latter in my opinion – aren’t important; they are.
 But if the administration gets everything right on those issues and we don’t address global monetary reform, the impact will be muted and the markets are bound to be disappointed.
 I hope I’m wrong about that and if our indicators say I am then I’ll adjust but I’m quite concerned that I’m not.

-Here’s the complete Moderate Allocation, unchanged from last month:NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Here’s the complete Moderate Allocation, unchanged from last month:NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.